jezhumble/cdsite/_pages/about.md

 ### Disclosures ###

-I work for the US federal government at 18F (a unit of the General Services Administration) and at the University of California, Berkeley.
-This site is not maintained as part of my official work duties, and is not endorsed by either institution.
+I work at the University of California, Berkeley.
+This site is not maintained as part of my official work duties, and is not endorsed by UC Berkeley.
 I also derive income from [DevOps Research and Assessment, LLC](http://devops-research.com/), which I co-founded, as well as from royalties from my books and related content.
 If you buy my stuff via the links on this site, I get a cut from the vendor, whether Amazon or InformIT.
 I hold some stock options in Chef Software as a result of my previous employment there.
 Apart from that, my investments are all in wide-ranging mutual funds.

 ### A note on contacting me ###